A Conversation with RJ Starr

 I have notes, diaries, and journals going back to third grade, where I wrote about why teachers had to raise their voices or get angry in order to make a point.
 There is an entry that analyzes my father.
 Completely unfiltered, the way a child writes when no one is reading.
 There is a high school journal entry about two teachers who were having an affair, people my parents knew socially, and I watched the entire charade unfold in front of my classmates over the course of a few school years without saying a word.
 I was documenting it.
 I had no name for what I was doing.
 I was just writing.

 There was also a moment in school, not my finest, where a teacher who had previously taught first grade told me I was behaving like a first grader.
 I looked at her and said, sincerely and without any intention of cruelty, that made sense given that we were being taught by a first grade teacher.
 Looking back as an adult I understand how disrespectful that was.
 At the time, I was just doing what I always did: following the logic where it led.
-That impulse has caused me trouble more than once!
+That impulse has caused me trouble more than once.

 You had influential teachers and mentors along the way.
 Who comes to mind?